 Father Daley is an important part of second grade life for which I am eternally grateful.
 He volunteers his time many Wednesday mornings teaching second grade.
 He has stopped in once already.
 Last January the school celebrated his 90th birthday!
 I know you will join with me in emphasizing the courtesy and respect he deserves while visiting and teaching second grade.
 I will keep you updated about his lessons so that you may follow-up at home.
 They really do learn the most fascinating things from him!

 It is anticipated that the Board of Regents will adopt the revised English Language Arts and Mathematics Learning Standards at the upcoming September 11th meeting.
 As a faculty, we will need to meet to discuss any changes necessary for us to implement.
 English Language Arts is taught as a subject in the morning and also integrated into all subject areas.
 Language Arts includes: whole group instruction, small group instruction, partner reading, independent reading, phonics, spelling, speaking, listening, handwriting, grammar and writing.
 Students will read selections from our literature book as well as trade books.
 There’s a good guide to the Common Core at http://www.cgcs.org/Page/328 As of now, I don’t believe the NYS has created anything for parents regarding the Next Generation Standards currently being adopted.

-Three years ago STS K-5 began using Lucy Calkins’ Units of Study in Opinion, Information, and Narrative Writing; I use some of her ideas.
+A few years ago STS K-5 began using Lucy Calkins’ Units of Study in Opinion, Information, and Narrative Writing; I use some of her ideas.
 One of my most important goals for writing is to create a room of willing writers.
 Therefore I begin the year by emphasizing meaning and deemphasizing mechanics and perfection.
 Because writing is hard and complex, children who see the goal as producing a certain number of perfect sentences will not write willingly and will only do the bare minimum to get by.
 I will NOT spell words for children on a first draft; they are taught to stretch out words, use environmental print and we will develop a list of frequently used words.
 Why won't I spell words??
 If I spell words for children, they never pull away from me and become independent writers and thinkers!
 They also waste time waiting for me to help them instead of using the time to write!
 Once children are "willing writers" I'll be able to hold conferences with individuals and groups about their writing; at that time revising and proofreading are introduced.
 You won’t see pieces of writing which have been revised, edited and published come home for quite awhile.
 Please be assured that in September we write for very short periods of time as is age appropriate; mini-lessons occur on a regular basis.
 Written language arts tests are unannounced a occur at least twice each marking period.

 Mrs. Follis, a classroom aide, works with individuals and groups of second graders in our classroom on Language Arts and Math assignments four mornings a week.
 This gives me the opportunity to work with individuals and small groups during our Language Arts and Math blocks.

-New York State has adopted Common Core Standards.
-There’s a good Parent Road Map to the Common Core available at http://www.cgcs.org/site/Default.aspx?PageID=244 Our curriculum is designed to meet and go beyond the Common Core Standards.
-I will communicate weekly to you details about what we are currently studying.
-We begin the school year with Addition and Subtraction strategies.
+The revised Mathematics Learning Standards will also be examined by our Faculty.
+There’s a good Parent Road Map to the Common Core available at http://www.cgcs.org/site/Default.aspx?PageID=244 The Next Generation Standards are similar.
+I will communicate details about what we are currently studying.
+We begin the school year with Place Value followed by Addition and Subtraction strategies.
 By the end of September I have to move on; after that addition and subtraction practice should continue to occur in the home in order to achieve mastery.
 Written math test are unannounced and occur whenever needed.

 Science In May New York State adopted the NYS Science Learning Standards.
 The 2017 - 2018 school year will be our time to transition to these standards.
 Those standards include a balanced study of Life, Physical, and Earth Science and the Human Body.
 Our Science book will be supplemented with additional hands-on activities and experiments.
-An outline of the planned science curriculum for grade 2 is available on our site.
-We begin this year by studying the Life Cycle of the Monarch Butterflies followed by a study of the Properties of Matter. **Does anyone have a pond?
-Two years ago someone brought me frog eggs (floating together in a mass) and we were able to watch their development to the tadpole stage and then the frogs were returned to the pond.
+An outline of the planned science curriculum for grade 2 will soon be available on my site.
+We begin this year the Properties of Matter. **Does anyone have a pond?
+Three years ago someone brought me frog eggs (floating together in a mass) and we were able to watch their development to the tadpole stage and then the frogs were returned to the pond.
 We can only do that again if someone finds the frog eggs!
 I won’t purchase eggs because then I can’t return the frogs to their natural environment.
 (I currently have an African Clawed frog in my house with a life-expectancy of up to 20 years!!!)

-Technology is integrated into the curriculum by teachers in all academic areas.
+Technology Technology is integrated into the curriculum by teachers in all academic areas.
 In addition to extending what we are learning in second grade, students work on developing their keyboarding skills; learn about the computer, and other age appropriate topics.
-Two years ago the school received a grant from the Diocese for Chromebooks for use in the primary classrooms.
+Three years ago the school received a grant from the Diocese for Chromebooks for use in the primary classrooms.
 We will have access daily to between 10 and 25 Chromebooks depending upon the needs of the other primary classrooms.
 In addition to my lessons, Mr. Kane has decided to begin the school year by meeting with second grade each Wednesday and teaching them Technology.

 Every second grader has been assigned a username that is used for an e-mail account intended for academic purposes.
 As first graders in Mrs. Mattis’s room they saved their work to one of seven accounts set up exclusively for first grade; in second grade each student saves work to their own Google Drive.
 These e-mail accounts are protected by our server; chrome2learn.org is a domain owned by St. Thomas School.
 The e-mail address is a gmail account and can be accessed with any computer that way.
-My second grade classes have successfully used their own accounts for 2 ½ years now. .
+My second grade classes have successfully used their own accounts for 4 years now. .
 Parents will be given their child's username and password and will be able to check the account at any time.(Parents may not change the password.)
 Parents and their children are welcome to send e-mails to each other; students (or other friends) may not e-mail each other at all using this e-mail address..
 (If you want your child to e-mail friends, I'm sure that you've set up an account for them!)
 Students will not "check their e-mail" during the day unless there's an academic reason for being in their gmail account..
 They will be told that the e-mail may not be used to sign-up for anything and shouldn't be typed into any site or used for anything other than academic purposes as specified by classroom teachers.
 I will have total access to each account while they are second graders and then Mrs. Hendrick will take over monitoring the accounts in third grade.
 Account privileges can and will be removed if we have any problems (which I don't expect.)
-We will begin using the e-mail accounts to access the Chromebooks as soon as Mr. Kane has had the opportunity to create accounts for everyone.
+We will begin using the e-mail accounts to access the Chromebooks soon.

 Homework assignments are written down daily in the BLUE folder.
 In the beginning of the year most of the homework is typed on the sheet when it is duplicated and put into the folder.
 As the school year progresses second graders will assume more responsibility for writing down assignments.
 It is requested that an adult initial/sign the homework sheet daily so that home/school communication is consistent.
 The weekly homework sheets are placed in the prongs on Mondays and stay in the prongs until I remove them at the end of the marking period.
 Children have mailboxes which they are responsible for checking daily.